 Top tips for improving wellbeing in the workplace

-Stress in the workplace has become a regular issue for many businesses.
+Even before the pandemic, stress in the workplace had become a regular issue for many businesses.
 According to a study by the Health and Safety Executive (HSE), work-related stress, anxiety or depression accounted for around 40% of instances of work-related ill health in the period 2016/17.

 The most common causes of the stress were cited as excessive workload, lack of support from management and organisational change.
 Click here to view a video about encouraging mental wellbeing in the workplace.

 In addition, the latest Absence Management survey by the Chartered Institute of Personnel and Development (CIPD) pinpoints stress as the leading cause of long-term absence in the UK.

 These findings are worrying for businesses.
 Not only do employers have a duty to protect the health and safety of their employees, but also stress can have a significant impact on their business, in that they won’t get the best out of staff.
 Sickness absence can also have the same negative effect.

 It is therefore important for employers to assess and manage stress at work.
 They may want to consider the following:

 • Regular stress audits and risk assessments: Speak to employees regularly about their stress levels and the reason for them.
 Identify the causes in the workplace and find ways of avoiding them.